 Monitoring device availability

-Using OpManager, you can monitor the availability of critical devices such as servers, routers, switches, load balancers, storage devices, and WLCs from vendors like Cisco, Aruba, HPE, Huawei, or Juniper.
+OpManager equips you to perform network optimization by monitoring the availability of critical devices such as servers, routers, switches, load balancers, storage devices, and WLCs from vendors like Cisco, Aruba, HPE, Huawei, or Juniper.
 OpManager offers over 53,000 vendor templates for monitoring network devices, and employs a wide range of protocols including Internet Control Message Protocol (ICMP), Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), and more to immediately alert you when any devices are unavailable.

-OpManager's Workflow feature helps you automate tasks that would otherwise have to be performed manually.
+OpManager's Workflow feature automates network performance optimization services.
 Using the drag-and-drop workflow builder, all you have to do is set up a ping test and a DNS lookup for the critical devices in your network.
 If the device doesn't respond to the ping test or the DNS lookup, OpManager automatically triggers the workflow to start, stop, or reboot the device.
 In doing this, you can choose which network processes to automate to achieve prime network optimization.

-Device health and performance: Network performance is one of the most important factors that impact device health, coming in second only to latency.
+Device health and performance: Ensuring good device health is paramount for network optimization.
 The health of any device can be summed up with the following factors:

 Acceptable utilization levels